lorisleitner/schrott-id/README.md

 // Make sure to store the three parameters above

 // Create a encoder/decoder
-SchrottId schrottId = new SchrottId(alphabet, permutation, minimumLength);
+SchrottIdEncoder schrottId = new SchrottIdEncoder(alphabet, permutation, minimumLength);

 // A primary key from your database ulong primaryKey = 420;